Who pays for the maintenance and repair of areas used by several tenants, for example car parks and gardens?

 In the case of a multi-let development, the landlord will repair and maintain the common areas and the structure of the building.
 Each tenant is usually required to pay a proportion of the service costs, calculated on the basis of the size of their unit.

 This is decided by agreement between the parties.
-Each lessee is normally required to pay a proportion of these costs, calculated according to the size of the unit held.
+Each tenant is normally required to pay a proportion of these costs, calculated according to the size of the unit held.

-The lessor is obliged to repair and maintain areas used by multiple occupiers and therefore maintenance of these areas is usually carried out by the lessor; however, the parties are free to agree otherwise including as to who pays the costs.
+The landlord is obliged to repair and maintain areas used by multiple occupiers and therefore maintenance of these areas is usually carried out by the landlord; however, the parties are free to agree otherwise including as to who pays the costs.

 If there is more than one tenant the expenses are shared according to the terms of the relevant leases.